-The overriding aim of our SDP is to continue to provide outstanding opportunities, support and outcomes for all our students.
+The overriding aim of the School Development Plan is to continue to provide outstanding opportunities, support and outcomes for all our students.
 Priorities will continue to this overriding aim and are informed by an analysis of prior outcomes, internal and external pressures and regular dialogue with all stakeholders.